WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - Another common use for `componentDidMount` is to bind event listeners to your component.
-You can then remove the event listeners in `componentWillUnmount`, which is the only method in the last part of the component lifecycle- when the component is being removed from the DOM.
+You can then remove the event listeners in `componentWillUnmount`, which is the only method in the last part of the component lifecycle (when the component is being removed from the DOM).
 In the example seen on this slide, we bind and unbind an event listener for a drag-drop component.

 -You may call setState() immediately in componentDidMount().
 It will trigger an extra rendering, but it will happen before the browser updates the screen.